Customer Service Automation

 5 minute read

-‘Artificial Intelligence’ is one of those buzzy concepts that causes ripples of wildly mixed feelings whenever it is mentioned — especially in its capacity as a tool for customer service.
+Artificial Intelligence (AI) is one of those buzzy concepts that cause ripples of wildly mixed feelings whenever it is mentioned — especially in its capacity as a tool for customer service.
 Traditional ideas of what customer service is and means evoke pictures of smiling agents with headsets on, working hard to address the inquiries and complaints of calling consumers.
 We tend to think of good customer service as a one-on-one conversation between two humans, and it can be difficult to imagine a helpful and personal customer experience when real-life robots enter the mix.

 But implementing AI into your customer service processes has the capability to make a good experience into a great one.
 The implementation of customer service automation helps customers and agents alike by allowing for better self-service for consumers, a lighter workload for staff, and increased speed and efficiency all around.

-What is Customer Service Automation?
+What Is Customer Service Automation?

-Automated customer support is a purpose-built process which aids the customer experience by using AI driven modes of communication such as chatbots, speech recognition, self-service help centers, and other technologies.
+Automated customer support aids the customer experience by using responsive modes of communication, such as chatbots, speech recognition, self-service help centers, and other technologies.
 It can look as simple as a pre-recorded message on an answering machine, or as sophisticated as a full-service chatbot.
-And it also includes in-house features such as automatic forwarding to appropriate agents, and automated queue building based on factors such as urgency or time received.

 The idea of replacing human agents with robotic counterparts causes anxiety for many.
 We might imagine that trope of the factory worker’s job being taken away by a super-fast machine.
 In reality, customer service automation methods are there to help agents do their job, and in turn provide better and faster service to their customers.
 A balance must be struck between the automatic and human processes for a truly successful implementation of customer service automation.